o7g8/test-rds-mysql-failover/README.md

 NOTE: very strange to get the extremely long downtime from the reader endpoint!!!
 Need to try to create a cluster with a dedicated reader endpoint.

+## Conclusions

+With the default Aurora production setup you also get 2 nodes for HA (similarly to RDS Multi-AZ), but unlike with Multi-AZ you can use the 2nd node for read-only operations.
+If  you can refactor your software to split DB reads from writes (make them access different DB endpoints), then you can scale DB “write” and “read” instances independently.
+And unlike with RDS Multi-AZ the Writer and Reader instances in Aurora can have different sizes.

+Overall the failover times with Aurora are a lot better compared to RDS MySQL (though I need to investigate why RDS Proxy ReadOnly endpoint has the anomaly long timeouts).

 ## Build

 Install .NET Core 6 (or better) following a guide for your OS, e.g. <https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu>